Updated on by Hayley Brown

 Read time: 7 minutes

-Just like any industry there are types and leaders that dominate the market.
+Just like in any industry, there are types and leaders that dominate the market.
 Before joining Cyclr I was unaware of the scale of the SaaS or cloud infrastructure industry.
-I’d previously worked with two different Software as a Service applications.
-Salesforce a horizontal model, and Class Systems a vertical model.
-Both competing in a crowded market, but who is leading?
+I’d previously worked with two different Software as a Service application.
+Salesforce is a horizontal model, and Class Systems is a vertical model.
+Both compete in a crowded market, but who is leading?

 We explore the types and categories of SaaS applications on the market.
 It may help to determine which application is appropriate for your business software solutions.